amanrubey/durianpay_assignment/readme.md

 2) The Web Interface is simple.
 It just takes input values from users namely title, filter, topN and websites to consider it from.
 This runs on port 3000
 <img width="1028" alt="web_interface" src="https://github.com/amanrubey/durianpay_assignment/assets/58990863/72fa7f7c-cd61-49a7-9ca2-918a076907a6">
+Result after entering the values. (only the title field is mandatory rest fields have default values if none are selected )
 <img width="1439" alt="result_after_inputing" src="https://github.com/amanrubey/durianpay_assignment/assets/58990863/079877a9-b6c1-4292-b566-4909929250f3">